Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-0-0-change-label-of-the-position-input-in-the-dashboard-settings-7240.md

 ticket: MTM-60191
 version: 1021.0.0
 ---
-Change label of the position input in the dashboard settings (#7240)
+The "Position in navigator" field in dashboard settings is now labeled as "Position in tabs" for better clarity.